-We have enjoyed several trips in the UK and Europe by train and they seemed too good to keep to myself.
+We have enjoyed several trips in the UK and Europe by train and they seemed too good to keep to ourselves.
 We hope they will be of interest, and perhaps inspire others to go on similar "adventures" by train.
 Do feel free to comment and ask questions!
-These are all real reports of our own experiences and none is sponsored by any of the businesses mentioned in them; all views are my own. -
+These are all real reports of our own experiences and none is sponsored by any of the businesses mentioned in them; all views are my own.

 We had reached a crisis with our domestic tables policy: not a crisis as the news media tend to use the word, but a proper crisis in the sense that a decision was required.
 One of our tables was in almost permanent use holding up my model railway, the other (a) did not really suit our current or immediate future homes, (b) was old and tatty and (c) was not long enough for big family occasions unless the other could be got out from under the model railway - which was increasingly difficult as the layout grew heavier and I grew older.
 A very good, very extendable (and very expensive) table which would answer all these points was available to order from John Lewis in Peterborough but they did not actually have one on display.
 The manufacturer, Neptune, however, had a showroom in Bury St Edmunds ...

 So began the plan for a one-day adventure in Suffolk.
 Train times were sought, maps consulted and Trip Advisor consulted for restaurants.
 The allocated day dawned bright and sunny, which made for a perfect day out.